gefeiZ/sc_CAM/README.md

 1.Download the sc_CAM from Pypi

-2.Download the required annotation data from Zenodo
+2.Download the toy data from Zenodo

 3.Follow the usage instruction